Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 Use collaboration tools like Slack, Microsoft Teams, or Trello to facilitate communication.

+Celebrate the successes.
 Recognize and reward teams that achieve innovative outcomes.
 For example:

 Offer bonuses, awards, or other incentives for exceptional contributions.